How much is car insurance in Calgary?

 - St. Albert

 While some Albertans pay higher fees for auto insurance, this isn’t the case for everyone.
-Some Albertans pay as little as $1,600 for auto insurance annually.
 Take a look at the cheapest Alberta cities for car insurance:

 - Parkland County